 However, many cat owners do not take their cats to the vet annually.
 This is especially true for indoor-only cats and the reasons for skipping the check-up vary greatly.
-It is important for your cat's health to get them in on a regular basis.
+Your cat's health needs to get them in regularly.
 There are ways to overcome the most common obstacles and it's good to know what you can expect at the vet.

 Before You Begin

 Many cat owners are hesitant to take their cat to the vet because they are financially strapped and simply can't afford routine veterinary care.
 If this is the case, talk to the vet about payment options or only giving your cat basic exam services.
 Also, keep in mind that preventing health problems can end up saving you money in the long-term.

 Sometimes it's the cat that is the issue.
 Some cats are either too fearful, stressed, or aggressive when it's "cage time," so their owners delay vet visits.
 You might want to try a different carrier or a softer approach to getting your cat ready for the trip to the vet.

 For instance, rather than being anxious about it because you know your cat is going to freak out, approach the experience calmly and with lots of treats and soothing caresses.
 Your cat will pick up on your more relaxed attitude and may be more willing to go without a fight.
 Be sure to maintain this calmness through the entire trip to the vet.

 What You Need